belatrix/learningPaths/README.md

 # Collaborators

+These people helped us a lot in the initial drafts of the guides.
+Thanks a lot!

 ## General Research

-Hansy Schmitt hschmitt@belatrixsf.com
+Hansy Schmitt

 ## Android

 - Lucas Farías
-- Juan Manuel Rodríguez jrodriguez@belatrixsf.com
+- Juan Manuel Rodríguez
 - Evangelina Selman eselman@belatrixsf.com

 ### Mentors